 In this context, this ECC Decision provides the necessary mechanism for CEPT administrations to continue their commitment to the frequency band 446.000-446.200 MHz for both analogue and digital PMR 446 radio equipment.

-A key driver in this Decision is improved spectral efficiency so that all the permitted digital equipment should be 6.25 kHz (or equivalent) per voice channel.
+A key driver in this Decision is improved spectral efficiency so that all the permitted digital equipment should be 6.25 kHz (or 12.5 kHz) per voice channel.

 This ECC Decision repeals the earlier ERC/DEC/(98)25 and ECC/DEC/(05)12.
 It gives clear advice to industry, retailers and users throughout Europe, that these changes should take place in Europe within a common timeframe.